today you woke up

 Certifications

-Expressive Arts Therapy Certificate, Northwest Creative and Expressive Arts Institute, (Jun 2019)
+Expressive Arts Therapy Certificate, Northwest Creative and Expressive Arts Institute (2019)

 Crisálida is a metaphor for healing.
-I choose the name Crisálida for my practice, meaning chrysalis in Spanish, because healing is a slow and steady process of transformation.
-Lepidoptera or butterfly species, engage in a process of metamorphosis, while being held in their crisálida (cocoon).
-They transform, wholly, from one being into another.
-In their crisálida they are able to be vulnerable enough to be in the mucky, messy, goo of change, eventually becoming something different.
-Healing and transformation is not simple, quick, or intellectual.
-The change through an embodied process, trusting their own inherent power, and following their ancestral wisdom.
-Butterflies remain their essential self throughout the process, but also become something entirely different.
-A healing space should also feel like a crisálida; a place where the changes happening is centered on your needs, a place that is safe-enough, a space that allows you to attune to your ancestral wisdoms and offers what you need to make this radical and vulnerable transformation.
-Healing is often messy, can be difficult, confusing and uncomfortable.
-There tends to be a lot of grief leaving one way of being for another, and it often feels strange as it affects every part of us as we have to learn new ways of being.
-We heal to become what we are meant to be.
+I choose the name crisálida for my practice, meaning chrysalis in Spanish, because healing is a slow and steady and sometimes messy and disorienting, process of transformation.
+Mariposas or butterflies, engage in their process of transformation, while being held in their crisálida (cocoon).
+They transform, wholly, from one being into another, but maintain who they are of their deepest knowing.
+In their crisálida they are vulnerable and yet able to be in the mucky, messy, goo of change, to eventually become something different.
+Healing and transformation is not simple, it is rarely quick, and we cannot simply intellectualize it.
+The change through an embodied process helps us to learn to know (again, more) how to trust our own inherent power, and follow our ancestral and earth interconnected wisdom.
+Butterflies remain their essential self throughout the process, but also become something sweetly and powerfully different.
+A healing space should also feel like a crisálida; a place where the changes happening are centered on your needs, a place that is safe-enough, a space that allows you to attune to your ancestral. communal, embodied and unique wisdoms that unearth and remind you of what you need and have to make this radical and vulnerable transformation.
+Healing often feels like liminal spaces and can be difficult, confusing and uncomfortable.
+It is also sacred.
+While there tends to be a lot of grief leaving one way of being for another, and it often feels strange as it affects every part of us as we are learning new ways of being, we also have capacity to heal and to become who we are meant to be.
 Find a healer that can co-create a space with you that feels like your crisálida.
-Someone who you feel can hold that sacred, safe-enough, and you-centered, embodied space to be in your messy and muck as you become who you were meant to be with the wisdom that you already know.
+Someone who you feel can hold that sacred, safe-enough, and you-centered, sentipensar (thinking-feeling), and homecoming to the embodied space, to be in your messy and muck as you become who you were meant to be, with the wisdom that you already know.